LaughingLeader/SourceControlGenerator/README.md

 ## Features:
 * Easy Git Repository Creation
 	* Git repositories for projects can be created with a minimal amount of clicks.
+		* _Note_: Binary files are ignored by default in the gitignore template, so either use the backup tool to fully back up your projects, or tweak this template to include binaries (not recommended for large projects).

 * Backup Projects in Bulk
 	* Projects can be archived with one click and saved to a specific directory.